Coronavirus & Council Business Arrangements **UPDATE 17/12/2020

 Llanelli District Cemetery

-The cemetery is open to visitors with no restrictions.
+The cemetery grounds is open to visitors.
 People are free to use their vehicles to enter the grounds during normal opening times.
 The maximum number of persons attending funeral services is 30 people.
 The situation will be kept under constant review.
 Visitors are allowed to visit the cemetery grounds to pay respects to a deceased person and are reminded to please observe the two metre social distancing requirements.